 Soares presents compelling evidence that the applicant pool is biased.
 Using the National Educational Longitudinal Study (NELS), Soares demonstrates that the applicant pool is heavily loaded toward youths who come from the high-income professional class, especially those who come from the Northeast United States.
 In a logistic regression analysis of the NELS data that controls for other influences on the decision to apply, Soares finds that students with the same gender, race, and SAT scores are more than three times as likely to apply to a selective school if they come from one of those professional high-income families in the Northeast, and twice as likely if they come from a professional high-income family outside the Northeast.
-Other things being equal, Asians were almost twice as likely to apply as non-Asians, and students from private schools were four times more likely to apply than students at public schools.
-19
+Other things being equal, Asians were almost twice as likely to apply than students at public schools.

 So the applicant pool is skewed.
 But from among this pool, are admissions officers giving preferential treatment to those who possess the right cultural capital?
 Without doubt, certain applicants get an edge that has nothing to do with merit.
 In The Price of Admission, journalist Daniel Golden documents the ways in which elite schools manage to find room for the children of alums, big donors, celebrities, athletes, the elite college's own faculty, and wealthy parents whose estates might eventually make their heirs into big donors.
-The question is this: What would the freshman class look like if all of these considerations were eliminated and the decisions were made purely on the basis of test scores, extracurricular achievements, teacher high recommendations, and school transcripts?
-Socioeconomically, the change in the class profile would range from minuscule to zero.
-The elite schools are turning away at least twothirds and often 80 or 90 percent of their highly qualified applicant pool.
+The question is this: What would the freshman class look like if all of these considerations were eliminated and the decisions were made purely on the basis of test scores, extracurricular achievements, teacher recommendations, and high school transcripts?
+Answer: Socioeconomically, the change in the class profile would range from minuscule to zero.
+The elite schools are turning away at least two-thirds and often 80 or 90 percent of their highly qualified applicant pool.
 The applicants on the cusp who would be admitted if all the preferential treatment were eliminated would still be dominated by children from the upper-middle class, because those are the young people who dominate the applicant pool.